nbuggia/javascript-tetris/tetris.md

 Basic implementation of tetris in JavaScript.
-This is a simple project to get more experience working with JavaScript in the browser.
+This is my holiday project over Christmas 2016.
+It is a simple project to get more experience working with JavaScript in the browser.

+Following are my notes from the experience:
+* Object oriented syntax is different in JavaScript vs other languages in the C family.
+Although, most concepts are supported.
+* The debugging tools within Chrome are great.